stffrdhrn/tutorials/docs/Debugging.md

 The OpenRISC cpu, simulator and toolchain provide a full debugging environment with gdb and OpenOCD.
 At a low level this is provided with [adv_debug_sys](https://github.com/olofk/adv_debug_sys) which provides jtag interface for OpenOCD to talk to.
-Much debugging can be done directly in OpenOCD.
-GDB communicates with OpenOCD to provide a familiar debugging environment for programmers.
+Much can be done directly in OpenOCD.
+But for a full debug environments we recommend GDB.
+GDB communicates with OpenOCD as a remote target and provides a familiar debugging environment for programmers.

 ### OpenOCD Basics